Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q15.
 Which of these is NOT a characteristic of namedtuples?

 - [ ] You can assign a name to each of the `namedtuple` members and refer to them that way, similarly to how you would access keys in `dictionary`.
-- [ ] Each member of a namedtuple object can be indexed to directly, just like in a regular `tuple`.
+- [ ] Each member of a namedtuple object can be indexed directly, just like in a regular `tuple`.
 - [ ] `namedtuples` are just as memory efficient as regular `tuples`.
 - [x] No import is needed to use `namedtuples` because they are available in the standard library.